Azure/AML-Kubernetes/docs/limitations-and-known-issues.md

 ## Cluster autoscaling and job scheduler support

 Azure Arc-enabled ML job scheduler does not work with upstream cluster autoscaler yet, manual cluster scaling is required if there are not enough resources in cluster.

+## AML Dataset support

+Azure Arc-enabled Machine Learning job supports mounting/downloading an AML Dataset to a local path specified by the field "PathOnCompute".
+But this path can be neither under the root folder(/) or a privilege folder(e.g. /data/), nor an existing folder.